Florida Gators football: Non-conference opponents

 Florida has played a continuous series against in-state rival Florida State (FSU) since 1958.
-While the eight game SEC slate plus the annual matchup with FSU are set years in advance, the schedule allows for two or three additional non-conference games against various opponents that are usually played in Gainesville for revenue purposes.
+While the eight game SEC slate (nine games starting in 2026) plus the annual matchup with FSU are set years in advance, the schedule allows for two additional non-conference games against various opponents that are usually played in Gainesville for revenue purposes.
 In recent years, Florida has been also invited to participate in several season opening non-conference neutral-site games which do not count against the NCAA cap on regular season games.

 Announced opponents and dates are as of June 2, 2025.
+One scheduled non-conference game in 2028 must be postponed.